Sandham-a/ms4-nix-melts/README.md

 ### Primary Goal
 The primary goal of the website from the site owners perspective is as follows:
-- To add, edit and delete products with the relevant information (price, description, image, sizes, stock and category) on the website
+- To add, edit and delete products with the relevant information (price, description, image and collection) on the website
 - To allow a user to make a purchase of the posters on the website
 - To display low stocked items
 - Allow the user an easy means of contact